 household chores, and allows improved health, increased opportunities to enhance income and improved quality of life.

 Better lighting = Better health

 Kerosene lamps are a major source of indoor pollution and many women and girls suffer respiratory problems as a result of the longer hours spent in the house.
 Solar lights eliminate the pollution from kerosene lamps.
 Lighting in health clinics is important for all, but especially for women in child-birth at night.
 Provision of light to allow health workers to better monitor the mother and baby’s health has been shown to be the biggest single contribution to a decrease in maternal deaths.

 We are seeking to encourage women to take up the opportunity to become our village agents.
-African women have shown a greater aptitude for running credit finance and savings group and for selling household goods.
-In Muslim and traditionally tribal communities, women agents will have easier access to houses to install and repair the Solar Home Systems.
+African women have shown a greater aptitude for running credit finance and savings groups and for selling household goods.
+In Muslim and traditionally tribal communities. women agents will have easier access to houses to install and repair the Solar Home Systems.